Nicki Minaj Mansion Burglarized: $200K Stolen, Home Trashed, Art Destroyed

 A photo posted by Nicki Minaj (@nickiminaj) on

-No suspects have been arrested, however, police apparently believe that the crime may have been committed by someone who knows the 34-year-old musician.
+No suspects have been arrested, but police apparently believe that the crime may have been committed by someone who knows the 34-year-old musician.
 The crime comes just weeks after Nicki Minaj announced her split from rapper Meek Mill and has called a truce with longtime friend Drake.

-Burglars escaped with over $200,000 worth of jewelry and other property from the LA mansion.
+Burglars escaped with over $200,000 worth of jewelry and other property from the L.A. mansion.
 Authorities are attempting to locate security footage which may have caught the burglars on camera.

 Nicki Minaj was fortunately out of town when the burglary occurred.
 The home invasion was reported to the police by her security team earlier this week.